VidyaSource/website/src/_content/blog/secure-online-voting-is-possible-this-is-how.md

 * Lack of standards from NIST, DHS, and other government institutions for voting infrastructure

 And many others.
 You can [read about the threats to and core values of a secure online voting platform](https://www.nap.edu/catalog/25120/securing-the-vote-protecting-american-democracy) defined by a panel of experts.
+This can function as something of a requirements document.

 Because of these systemic problems, the high stakes involved in electing officials who will be making life and death decisions in the era of COVID, the breathtaking incompetence and embarrassing failure of "modern" voting apps